Safety, Risk management & Awareness

-GBC has specific certification requirements for coaches to follow dependant on their athletes’ abilities.
+GymBC has specific certification requirements for coaches to follow dependent on their athletes’ abilities.
 These requirements can be found in the GBC Coaching Education Operations Manual.
 If you have any questions about coaching, please contact GBC’s Coaching Coordinator.

-GBC has membership requirements for clubs to maintain access to insurance coverage, competitions, and other services.
-Membership requirements are described in GBC’s Registration Handbook.
-If you have any questions about membership requirements, please contact GBC’s Member Service Manager.
+GymBC has membership requirements for clubs to maintain access to insurance coverage, competitions, and other services.
+Membership requirements are described in GymBC’s Registration Handbook.
+If you have any questions about membership requirements, please contact GymBC’s Member Service Manager.

-GBC’s Safety 1st Manual includes information about equipment, risk management, risk mitigation, facility layout, safety guidelines, coaching ratios, and many other safety-oriented topics.
-GBC is currently redrafting its Safety 1st Manual.
+GymBC’s Safety 1st Manual includes information about equipment, risk management, risk mitigation, facility layout, safety guidelines, coaching ratios, and many other safety-oriented topics.
+GymBC is currently redrafting its Safety 1st Manual.
 The current version can be found here.

-The novel coronavirus, COVID-19, has been declared a worldwide pandemic by the World Health Organization and COVID-19 is extremely contagious.
-GBC has put in place preventative measures to reduce the spread of COVID-19 and requires all member clubs to adhere to the requirements and compliance standards described in GBC’s Return to Sport Plan.
-Each member club must create and communicate their club’s specific COVID-19 Safety Plan with their individual members prior to resuming club operations.
-For more information, please visit the following websites:
+COVID-19 was declared a worldwide pandemic by the World Health Organization in early 2020.
+Preventative measures were put in place to reduce the spread of the COVID-19 coronavirus and all member clubs were required to adhere to the requirements and compliance standards described in GymBC’s Return to Sport Plan.

 All GymBC coronavirus-related updates can be found on the following page of our website: https://gymbc.org/coronavirus.